AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 AWS and Azure provide a NAT gateway or NAT service, but it is limited in scope.
 Traditional firewall is either too complex or too expensive to be deployed per VPC.
 Aviatrix L7 FQDN filter solves these problems:

  a. **Only IP Based Rules** AWS provides security groups for its NAT gateway, but it is IP address based and limits to 50 rules.
 My application needs to make API calls to Office 365 and that site along resolves to hundreds of changing IP addresses.
-Adding Security group is not an acceptable solution.
+Using Security group is not an acceptable solution.
  #. **Firewall for Each VPC is Too Complex** My cloud instances are workloads and programs, they make API calls to known destinations.
-Deploying a traditional firewall that requires certs and keys to decrypt every traffic for inspection is too complex and an overkill.
+Deploying a traditional firewall that requires certs and keys to decrypt every packet for inspection is too complex and an overkill.
  #. **Firewall for Each VPC is Too Expensive** Traditional firewall of IDS/IPS is too expensive to be deployed per VPC.
- #. **Whitelisting** All I need is to be able to white list or black list the know destinations by specifying them as fully qualified domain names (FQDN) for my http and https traffic.
+ #. **Whitelisting** All I need is to be able to white list or black list the well known destinations by specifying them as fully qualified domain names (FQDN) for my http and https traffic.
 Support wild card or regex is a bonus.

 Follow up with more details on `Aviatrix FQDN filter solution. <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_